 Keep the fun in outdoor play this season.

 Colder temperatures can’t keep kids—or adults—from venturing outside to play.
 But injuries can.

 Whether in your backyard or on a winter vacation, use these tips to help keep your family safe when enjoying winter activities:

 - Always wear safety gear.
 Helmets are number one.
 Sport-appropriate helmets worn while sledding or playing winter sports can help protect children and adults from head injuries.

 - Dress appropriately.
 Scarves, hats, boots and gloves are winter essentials.
 Also layer on warm water- and wind-resistant clothing.
 The American Academy of Pediatrics recommends dressing children in one layer more than adults would wear in the same conditions.

 - Use sunscreen.
 Protect exposed skin with sunscreen rated SPF 15 or higher.
 Also wear UV eye protection and lip balm with sunscreen.

 - Take frequent breaks.
 Children lose body heat faster than adults.
 Call kids in from the cold to warm up and change out of wet clothing.

 - Stay hydrated.
 Even in winter, it’s important to drink plenty of fluids before, during and after outdoor activity.

 - Scout slopes.
 Look for gentle snow-covered hills free of trees, holes and other hazards.
 Also choose areas away from streets and water.

 - Sled safely.
-Sledders should sit with their feet facing forward to reduce the risk of injury.
+To reduce the risk of injury, sledders should sit facing forward.
 Never sled down a hill headfirst.

 - Look out for others.
-On sunny winter days, the slopes may be extra busy.
+Sometimes, the slopes may be really busy.
 Keep an eye out for fellow skiers.
 Better yet, try to time your runs to avoid the congestion.

 - Watch the weather.
-Keep kids indoors during extreme cold or high winds.
-And never play outside during a severe snowstorm when whiteout conditions might prove disorienting.
+Keep kids indoors during extreme cold or high wind conditions.
+And never play outside during a severe snowstorm when white-out conditions might become disorienting.